Finnhub-Stock-API/finnhub-js/docs/DefaultApi.md

 let opts = {
   'symbol': "symbol_example", // String | ETF symbol.
   'isin': "isin_example", // String | ETF isin.
-  'skip': 789 // Number | Skip the first n results.
+  'skip': 789, // Number | Skip the first n results.
 You can use this parameter to query historical constituents data.
 The latest result is returned if skip=0 or not set.
+  'date': "date_example" // String | Query holdings by date.
+You can use either this param or <code>skip</code> param, not both.
 };
 apiInstance.etfsHoldings(opts, (error, data, response) => {
   if (error) {